pravega/pravega/documentation/src/docs/segment-containers.md

 -->
 # Segment Containers in a Pravega Cluster

-This document describes the high level design of how we are managing the lifecyle of Segment Containers in a Pravega Cluster.
+This document describes the high level design of how we are managing the lifecyle of **Segment Containers** in a Pravega Cluster.

 ## Segment Containers
-In this document we refer to a **segment container** as **container**.
+In this document we refer to a segment container as container.
 The total number of containers is fixed for a given deployment.
 Each container can be owned by only one Pravega host and all containers in the cluster should be running at any given point in time.

 ## Pravega Host
 A Pravega host is an instance of a Pravega service which owns and executes a set of containers.